77063code/aaliya-gallery/README.md

 TO DO
-6. Cleanup all unnecessary console.logs
+1. Cleanup all unnecessary console.logs
-7. Stats alignment is a bit messed up
+2. Stats alignment is a bit messed up
-10. the loginids need to be of correct format to align with bucket names.
-It's not the bucket name, but the object name Just limit it to alpha-numeric less than 64 characters
+3. the loginids need to be of correct format to align with bucket names.
+It's not the bucket name, but the object name
+    1. Just limit it to alpha-numeric less than 64 characters
-11. The email and the key should not be hard-coded
+4. The email and the key should not be hard-coded
-12. Put a banner on all the form pges including the header which deosnt move
-1. at createddatetime filed to both colections
+5. at createddatetime filed to both colections
-2. Figure out how not to reload images
+6. Figure out how not to reload images
-6. When the page refershes with a user, check if the auth-token matches what's in the system, if not then check them out.
+7. When the page refershes with a user, check if the auth-token matches what's in the system, if not then check them out.
 Probably have to do the same thing when doing likes
-7. On login in page, reset the messages when trying to login again from earlier emaill resent message
-9. The painting information should also have the canvas size
+8. The painting information should also have the canvas size
-10. On every screen the button needs to be disabled when they cannot be pressed again
+9. On every screen the button needs to be disabled when they cannot be pressed again
-2. Correct any cookie conflict, on the home page check for a valid cookie, expire cookies after 24 hours, change user end point
+10. Correct any cookie conflict, on the home page check for a valid cookie, expire cookies after 24 hours, change user end point
-3. When voting if need to login then go all the way to the top
+11. The db backups to be uploaded to S3

 UPLOAD BRANCH